 In many parts of the world, this practice is illegal, but the money involved in the trade allows it to continue, even in national park areas such as Indonesia’s Raja Ampat, and Costa Rica’s Cocos Island.
 At least 50% (possibly up to 80%) of the world’s shark fin trade is handled in Hong Kong, but they are supplied from all over the world.
 Although shark finning is outlawed by the European Union, shark fishing is not, and a 1/3 of Hong Kong’s fins are legally supplied by Europe, with Spain being the largest supplier, shipping well over 2000 metric tons (sometimes up to 5000) annually.
 Despite worldwide efforts to stop the shark fin trade, it is still going strong.
 The fins of the largest species, the Whale Shark and the Basking Shark are regarded as trophies, often fetching between $10,000 to $20,000 a fin.

 Bycatch: Up to an estimated 50 million sharks are caught a year from bycatch.
 The term bycatch is used for any species that is unintentionally caught because of poor fishing practises.
-Long-line fishing is a practise that involves deploying tens, and sometimes hundreds of miles of fishing lines with thousands of baited hook, usually to catch tuna.
-Sharks are not the only creatures effected by this method of fishing, turtles, seabirds, and whatever else goes for the bait get trapped and often die before the fishermen reel the line in.
-Long-lining is the worst offender for the bycatch of sharks, but deep sea trawling also is responsible for some bycatch.
+Long-line fishing is a practice that involves deploying tens, and sometimes hundreds of miles of fishing lines with thousands of baited hook, usually to catch tuna.
+Sharks are not the only creatures affected by this method of fishing, turtles, seabirds, and whatever else goes for the bait get trapped and often die before the fishermen reel the line in.
+Long-lining is the worst offender for the bycatch of sharks, but deep-sea trawling also is responsible for some bycatch.

 Why We Need Sharks.